DS3Lab/Decentralized_FM_alpha/README.md

       # Magic, not sure why cupy-cuda111 would not work, it seems that cupy-cuda111 will use different PTX from torch.
       pip3 install cupy-cuda110==8.6.0

+- Install deepspeed for some micro-benchmark (optional)

+      pip install deepspeed

 - Clone this repo:

       git clone https://github.com/BinhangYuan/GPT-home-private.git